ISI-apex/hpsc-bsp/README.md

 Updating the BSP
 ----------------

-To update the sources that the BSP build scripts use, you must modify the build configurations.
+To update the sources that the BSP build scripts use, you must modify the build recipes, located in `build-recipes/`.
-Sources built directly by the local build scripts are configured in `build-config.sh`.

-However, some sources (ATF, linux, and u-boot for the HPPS) are managed by Yocto recipes.
+Some sources (ATF, linux, and u-boot for the HPPS) are managed by Yocto recipes.
 These recipes are found in the [meta-hpsc](https://github.com/ISI-apex/meta-hpsc) project and must be configured there.
 The `meta-hpsc` project revision is then configured locally in `build-config.sh` and fetched by the `build-hpsc-yocto.sh` script.

+There are some helper scripts in `utils/` to automate upgrading dependencies.

 BSP Build
 ---------